MrMarxz/basic-strategy/README.md

 - `app` : Contains the main page and layout.
 - `styles` : contains the styling for the whole site.
 This includes all the animations.
-- utils: Contains a big part of the logic.
+- `utils`: Contains a big part of the logic.
 It has an `actions.ts` file which has `getCorrectAction` and `getRandomCard`.
 Further in this directory are all of the totals and combinations of correct actions to take for each hand that is dealt.